How to Get a Chinese Visa – Index

 An invitation letter may only be issued by a Chinese citizen, a foreign citizen with a Chinese Resident Permit who lives in China or a Chinese entity (for instance a Chinese company or trade fair).

-If you’ve been invited by an individual, he/she must also attach a copy of his/her Chinese ID, or a copy of his/her passport and Resident Permit (if he/she is not a Chinese citizen).
+If you’ve been invited by an individual, he/she must also attach a copy of his/her Chinese ID or a copy of his/her passport and Resident Permit (if he/she is not a Chinese citizen).
 Note that if you’re applying for a Q Visa, the inviting individual must be a Chinese citizen or hold a Permanent Resident permit (Temporary Resident Permits are not allowed for Q Visa application invitation letters).

-In the case you’ve been invited by an individual, he/she shall also attach a copy of his/her Chinese ID, or a copy of his/her passport and Resident Permit (if his/her is not a Chinese citizen).
-Notice that if you’re applying for a Q Visa, the inviting individual must be a Chinese citizen or hold a Permanent Resident permit (Temporary Resident Permit are not allowed, for Q Visa application invitation letters).
+In the case you’ve been invited by an individual, he/she shall also attach a copy of his/her Chinese ID or a copy of his/her passport and Resident Permit (if his/her is not a Chinese citizen).
+Notice that if you’re applying for a Q Visa, the inviting individual must be a Chinese citizen or hold a Permanent Resident permit (Temporary Resident Permits are not allowed, for Q Visa application invitation letters).

 If you’ve been invited by a Chinese entity, the company’s business license – or other applicable documents – must be attached to the invitation letter.